 What is shared ownership?

-Shared ownership is an opportunity to buy some parts or shares of the property, and if you are living in the property, you have to pay the rent for the other part of the property, and in most cases, the rent you pay is also at a discounted rate as compared to market rate.
+Shared Ownership Scheme is an opportunity to buy some parts or shares of the property.
+If you are living in the property, you have to pay the rent for the other part of the property, and in most cases, the rent you pay is also at a discounted rate as compared to market rate.
 Shared ownership homes are usually between 25% to 75% of the property.
 The remaining shares can be owned by housing associations or another individual.

 Benefits of shared ownership